 I’d open my eyes and breath.
 And we’d begin again.

-Six weeks later, I did make that trip—still bleeding, leaking breastmilk, thirty pounds overweight plus the ten pounds of baby wrapped to my body.
-I had the all clear to climb and in some strange sort of earth magic I climbed the most technically accomplished route of my life.
-I finished the route, returned the ground and began to nurse my daughter.
+Six weeks later, I did make that trip—still bleeding, leaking breastmilk, 30 pounds overweight, plus the 10 pounds of baby wrapped to my body.
+I had the all clear to climb and in some strange sort of earth magic, I climbed the most technically accomplished route of my life.
+I finished the route, returned to the ground and began to nurse my daughter.
 I’ve never climbed that well again.

 But in the end, it was the loss of climbing that saved me.
 With the wisdom of being able to look back, I can turn now, over five years later, and see how vulnerable I was during this time.
 How much I needed help.
 Now I know that that pregnancy was the beginning of a four-year battle with an eating disorder and clinical depression.
 (The teen and child-bearing years are actually the most vulnerable times for women to develop eating disorders).
 But recovery didn’t begin until I went back to the rock and found I couldn’t climb.